sparklespdx/accesscontrol/README.md

 Access Control System Software

-This is the software for the access control system created for ctrl-h, a hackerspace in Portland, OR.
+This is the software for the access control system created for [Ctrl-H](http://ctrlh.org/), a hackerspace in Portland, OR.

 Schematics will be available at some point.
-Currently only the code is available.
+Check out the [Instructable](http://www.instructables.com/id/RFID-Access-Control-System/).

-Uses the wiegand library from https://github.com/monkeyboard/Wiegand-Protocol-Library-for-Arduino.
+Uses the Raspberry Pi GPIO module from https://pypi.python.org/pypi/RPi.GPIO/ .

-The contents of the linino directory go into the Yun - preferably on an SD card.
-Sample JSON config files are provided.

-The contents of the arduino directory go to the atmel chip through the arduino IDE.

 contact rmiller @ duskglow dot com with questions.